reevosocial/reevo-web/www/red/docs/contribute/code.rst

 Deprecating APIs
 ================

-Occasionally, functions and classes must be deprecated in favor of newer replacements.
+Occasionally functions and classes must be deprecated in favor of newer replacements.
 Since 3rd party plugin authors rely on a consistent API, backward compatibility must be maintained, but will not be maintained indefinitely as plugin authors are expected to properly update their plugins.
 In order to maintain backward compatibility, deprecated APIs will follow these guidelines:

-* The first minor version (1.7) with a deprecated API must include a wrapper function/class (or otherwise appropriate means) to maintain backward compatibility, including any bugs in the original function/class.
+* Minor version (1.x) that deprecates an API must include a wrapper function/class (or otherwise appropriate means) to maintain backward compatibility, including any bugs in the original function/class.
-  This compatibility layer uses ``elgg_deprecated_notice('...', '1.7')``
+  This compatibility layer uses ``elgg_deprecated_notice('...', '1.11')``
   to log that the function is deprecated.

-* The following minor versions (1.8+) maintain the backward compatibility layer, but ``elgg_deprecated_notice()`` will produce a visible warning.

 * The next major revision (2.0) removes the compatibility layer.
   Any use of the deprecated API should be corrected before this.